-You can manage and pay off your Apple Card online — here's how
+Don't have your phone?
+Manage your Apple Card from the web!

-Last year, Apple launched its own credit card, appropriately named the Apple Card.
-The Apple Card is tied to your Apple ID, and it essentially lives on your iPhones and iPads that are associated with that specific Apple ID.
-That means you view your transaction history, card information, and even pay your bill right from the Wallet app on your iPhone or iPad.
+Here at iMore, we're big fans of the Apple Card.
+It's tied to your Apple ID, lives on your current iPhones or iPads associated with that Apple ID, and offers one of the most intuitive ways to manage your credit card in the Wallet app.
+With Apple Card in Apple Wallet, you can view transaction history, card information and even pay your bill right on your iPhone or iPad.

-But recently, Apple revealed a new website just for Apple Card, allowing cardholders to view their balance, manage their card, and even pay their bills.
-This means more options for taking care of your Apple Card needs aside from using your iPhone or iPad.
+But sometimes you just want to manage your Apple Card online, from a website, like most other credit cards.
+This is a great backup to have, just in case you somehow lose access to your devices.
+Thankfully, Apple launched a website for Apple Card, allowing cardholders to view their balance, manage their card, and even pay their bills, all without needing the best iPhone or iPad with them.
+You can do it from your best Mac or any computer with a web browser.

+Here's how to pay and manage your Apple Card online with the website.

 How to view your Apple Card balance online

 Your Apple Card balance is something that you should always keep an eye on.
-Not only is this the amount that is outstanding on your bill, but it lets you know how much you have left to spend.
-If you go over your credit line, you may end up being declined when using your Apple Card to pay for things.
+This is the amount that is outstanding on your bill, but it lets you know how much you have left to spend.
+If you go over your credit line, you may be declined when using your Apple Card to pay for things.
 You can also view your APR rates and other helpful information.

 - Go to https://card.apple.com in your web browser.